mmondics/aiops-z/README.md

 #### Homepage

-43. **Navigate to the Turbonomic platform home page.**
+36. **Navigate to the Turbonomic platform home page.** You can find the console link and your credentials in the [access.md](access.md) file.

-    When you first log into Turbonomic, you are taken to this home page.
     Because you are logged in as a user with "Advisor" credentials, you can see everything that Turbonomic is managing, but you cannot take actions against the target environments or modify the Turbonomic server itself.
 You could set up more users either locally on the Turbonomic server or with an authentication such as LDAP.
 These new users can have their access scoped to certain environments, applications, or specific entities on the Turbonomic server so people can only access what they need to.

     ![turbo-supply-chain](images/turbo-supply-chain.png)